 13. “Living creature" (nehphesh) Genesis 9:16 – man and animals.

 Nehphesh is translated "soul" only one time of the first thirteen times it is used in the King James Version, but it is not translated "soul" in any of the first thirteen times it is used in the New King James Version, New American Standard Version, New Revised Standard Version, New International Version, or most other translations.

 (14).
 Genesis 12:5, "And the PEOPLE (nehpheshs–"living beings") whom they had acquired" New King James Version ("soul" in King James Version.)
 Why did the New King James change this from “souls” to “people;” was it that the translators did not believe invisible souls could be bought, but people could be bought, and that as it is translated in the King James Version it did not say anything close to todays theology?

 (15).
 Genesis 12:13, "That I (nehphesh–a "living being") may live because of you" New King James Version ("soul" in King James Version.)
-Do you wonder why, “That a soul may live” was changed to “That I may live” when in today’s theology “I” and “soul” are not even close to being the same thing?
+Do you wonder why, “That a soul may live” was changed to “That I may live” when in today’s man made theology “I” and “soul” are not even close to being the same thing?